What is speed reading?

 - Survey, Question, Read, Recite & Review (SQ3R)

-Skimming helps you familiarise yourself with the text, to get a summary of the content.
+Skimming helps you familiarize yourself with the text, to get a summary of the content.
 Skimming involves rapidly scanning through the text and highlighting words or parts of a sentence that you feel will be important.

 You don’t need to read every word.
 You only need to quickly read through the text and stop your eye where you find the highlighted portions.
 This will help train your eye to look only for the relevant parts.
 You will automatically eliminate portions that are not as important.
 This technique of reading will increase your reading speed.